beets3d/FutureMakers/docs/projects/coin_project/index.md

 3. Create the coin relief:
    - Import or create your zodiac symbol design
-   - Use the "Emboss" tool to create raised relief on the front face
+   - Use the "Extrude" tool to create raised relief on the front face
-   - Adjust the emboss depth (typically 0.5-1mm for good visibility)
+   - Adjust the extrude depth (typically 0.5-1mm for good visibility)
    - Use "Fillet" tool to round the edges for a more realistic coin appearance

 4. Add text and details: